nus-cs2113-AY2324S2/ip/README.md

 # Updates

 31/01/2024: Updated new function 'task recording'.
-Now whatever you type will be recorded as task.
+Now whatever you type will be recorded as task..